RussDev7/TerraTranslate/README.md

  - [x] Create a secondary filter to read traffic and collect only chat.
 (Use chat headers)
  - [x] Translate incoming packets.
  - [ ] Use the console to translate text to the opposing language.
 (Copies to clipboard)
- - [ ] Capture and terminate incoming game packets (Ex: /trans /lang)
+ - [x] Capture incoming game packets (Ex: /trans /lang)
  - [ ] Dynamically set the translation languages from a .json.
- - [ ] Send the altered packet out to be read within the game.
+ - [x] Send the altered packet out to be dislayed within the game.

 ## Required Libraries
 - [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)